 Rhona is a self-described life-long book lover, and we had to ask about her biggest literary highlight of the past 14 years.
 Turns out it was just last October!
 “This was a bucket list year for me,” Rhona started.
 “Because we honored Margaret Atwood at the Carl Sandburg Literary Award Dinner.”
 Before the advent of easy, international book distribution, Frazin reminisces, “I used to vacation in rural Canada each summer in the early 70s and stock up on books by Canadian authors.
 I must have devoured everything she has written.
 Of course honoring Stephen Sondheim was a real thrill, as well.”

 Although many books line her office walls, Rhona admits her favorite authors come from equal parts love and admiration.
 “Many of my favorite authors are winners of the Library and Foundation‘s Carl Sandburg Literary Award” she said.
 “Not only are they phenomenal writers but they’re phenomenal people and wonderfully generous with their time and talents”

 Her Hopes for the City

 Before she leaves us we wanted to know, If there was just one thing, you wished the people of Chicago knew about the Foundation, what would it be?
 “That we’re here!” she exclaimed!
-“That we’re here and that while your tax dollars go a long way towards supporting the Library’s outstanding facilities and staff, because of the Foundation, and people like you, the Library can continue to be a global leader in programming and innovation.”
+“That we’re here and that while your tax dollars go a long way towards supporting the Library’s outstanding facilities and staff, because of people like you donating to the Foundation, the Library can continue to be a global leader in programming and innovation.”